payrix/Payrix_SDK_iOS/README.md

 # The PayrixMobile SDK
 Release Note Summary:
-- Version 2.0.0: The PayrixMobile SDK has been upgraded to Swift 5.
+- Version 2.0.1: The PayrixMobile SDK has been upgraded to Swift 5.
+- Version 2.0.0: The PayrixMobile SDK included minor fixes for backward compatibility.
 - Version 1.1.1: The PayrixMobile SDK included minor fixes.
 - Version 1.1.0: The PayrixMobile SDK is enhanced to provide support for ID Tech Card Readers.
 The original version supported bbPOS Card Readers and Manual Entry.
 - Version 1.0.0: The original release of the PayrixMobile SDK.